Thhethssmuz/ppp/docs/Macros.md

 - `Subtitle <markdown>`: Defines the subtitle of the document.

 - `Authors <markdown>...`: Defines the author(s) of the document.
-The `authors` macro takes a list of inline markdown arguments, one author per line, and may appear multiple times in the document, appending to the list of authors already defined for the document.
+The `Authors` macro takes a list of inline markdown arguments, one author per line, and may appear multiple times in the document, appending to the list of authors already defined for the document.

 - `Author <markdown>...`: Defines the author(s) of the document.
-The `author` macro takes a list of inline markdown arguments, though unlike the `authors` macro, assumes that each line pertains to the same author.
+The `Author` macro takes a list of inline markdown arguments, though unlike the `Authors` macro, assumes that each line pertains to the same author.
 This allows for adding additional information about an author, like for example: title, organization or association.
 For the purpose of document metadata only the first line is used when listing authors.

   **Example**:
   ```